Agentic AI and the Future of Indian IT: Disruption or Recalibration?

 India's domestic market, I argue, is not a fallback; it is the proving ground.

-India’s massive-scale in industries like e-commerce, fintech, renewable energy, automobiles, highways, railways, aviation, healthcare (alongwith emerging industrial clusters) creates non-trivial deployment complexity.
-AI solutions tested and applied in this industrial environment — multilingual, regulation-heavy, cost-sensitive — become exportable templates to other emerging markets.
+India’s massive-scale in industries like e-commerce, fintech, renewable energy, automobiles, highways, railways, aviation, healthcare, etc (alongwith emerging industrial clusters) creates non-trivial deployment complexity.
+AI solutions tested and applied in this industrial environment—multilingual, regulation-heavy, cost-sensitive—become exportable templates to other emerging markets.

 The risk for Indian IT is remaining integration-heavy but IP-light.